 The reason for such slow progress in NFV rollout within the telco industry is that operators are being touted “over virtualised” solutions.
 From the outset they’re trying to virtualise functions that do not fit and realistically don’t need to be virtualised.
 In doing so they’re over complicating the proposition and creating undeliverable projects, which in turn is feeding scepticism from within the industry.

-I also suggest that operators need to take a step back and define clearly what the end goals for implementing virtualised environments are, and crucially what cost savings and process improvements they’re hoping to achieve.
+It could be also be suggested that operators need to take a step back and define clearly what the end goals for implementing virtualised environments are, and crucially what cost savings and process improvements they’re hoping to achieve.

 Finally they need to take a pragmatic approach as to which parts, if any, of a virtualised solution they adopt to meet their goals.